microsoft/sqllinuxlabs/instructions.md

 For this first step in the prelab, you will learn how to deploy an Azure Virtual Machine running Red Hat Enterprise Linux.
 You will not install SQL Server during this prelab.
 You will do this in the first lab called **deploy_and_explore**.

-1. Login into the Azure portal using the Resources tab.
-A new window will come up and prompt you to put in account information.
-If necessary choose "Use another account".
-Copy and paste the Username and Password when prompted for an eamil and password.
-You will placed into the Azure portal (Select Maybe later to skip the Azure Tour).
+1. Login to the Windows 10 machine and bring up the Azure portal at http://portal.azure.com.
+You will be prompted for Azure account information.
+Use the Resources tab from the lab page to auto type the Azure account and password.

-2. Click on **+ Create a resource**
+2. From the Azure portal, Click on **+ Create a resource**

 3. Type in "Red Hat Enterprise Linux" in the Search Window and hit Enter.
 Your results should look something like this